 Background:

+551 characters, without spaces/ 653 with

 In 2020, the archaeological exhibition of the Beit Ussishkin Museum (est. 1955), underwent extensive renovations, through the generous support of the YCA Foundation.
 In the wake of that success, the museum has prepared a program for refurbishing its entrance and the zoological wing.
 As a first step in implementing this program we seek to restore the museum’s foyer, which connects the two parts of the museum—the hall of settlement and the hall of nature, i.e., human beings and their landscape.
 The proposed project will restore the building’s distinctive original appearance, within a contemporary wrapping that will preserve it far into the future.

+277/329 characters

 The Beit Ussishkin Museum (est. 1955) seeks to refurbish its foyer, which connects the two parts of the museum—the hall of settlement and the hall of nature.
 The proposed project will restore the distinctive original appearance of this historic building, within a contemporary wrapping that will preserve it far into the future.

 Goals:

+431/508 characters

 To take maximal advantage of the foyer space, enabling a division into three original spaces and facilitating guided tours in small groups.